ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Encryption prevents the Leader from learning the actual result, as it only has its own aggregate share and cannot compute the Helper's.

-The Helper responds to the Leader with HTTP status code 200 OK and a body consisting of an `AggregateShare`, with media type "application/dap-aggregate-share":
+The Helper's response consists of an `AggregateShare`, with media type "application/dap-aggregate-share":

 ~~~ tls-presentation